 Using Microsoft Teams delivers this flexibility by enabling simple and seamless collaboration between departments, however regulations change.

 Housing associations need to be able to combine people, processes, skills and technology to deliver high-quality customer service to all tenants.
-Why not join our webinar on the 15th July where we will discuss how to transform service delivery in the housing sector with the latest technology trends.
+Why not watch the recording of our webinar held on the 15th July for a discussion on how to transform service delivery in the housing sector with the latest technology trends.